Zenithsiz/zss/README.md

 # Install

-May be install using a nightly `cargo` with
+May be installed using a nightly `cargo` with

 ```
 cargo +nightly install zss